-Rationale: Gender diversity has become a high profile corporate governance issue in the Canadian market.
+Background: Gender diversity has remained a high-profile corporate governance issue in the Canadian market.
 Effective Dec.
-31, 2014, as per National Instrument 58-101 Disclosure of Corporate Governance Practices, TSXlisted issuers are required to provide proxy disclosures regarding whether, and if so how, the board or nominating committee considers the level of representation of women on the board in identifying and nominating candidates for election or re-election to the board.
+31, 2014, as per National Instrument 58-101 Disclosure of Corporate Governance Practices, TSX-listed issuers are required to provide proxy disclosures regarding whether, and if so how, the board or nominating committee considers the level of representation of women on the board in identifying and nominating candidates for election or re-election to the board.
 Also required is disclosure of policies or targets, if any, regarding the representation of women on the board.
 The disclosure requirement has been a catalyst for the addition of women on the boards of many widely-held TSX-listed reporting issuers.
-Widely-held TSX-listed company boards lacking a policy commitment and having zero female directors are now deemed to be outliers lagging market expectations in this regard.
+Widely-held TSX-listed company boards lacking a policy commitment and having zero female directors have been deemed to be outliers lagging market expectations in this regard.